wsgan001/papers/大数据系统和分析技术综述/README.md

 <font face="微软雅黑">

+# Abstract
-Abstract: This paper first introduces the key features of big data in different processing modes and their typical application scenarios, as well as corresponding representative processing systems.
+This paper first introduces the key features of big data in different processing modes and their typical application scenarios, as well as corresponding representative processing systems.
 It then summarizes three development trends of big data processing systems.
 Next, the paper gives a brief survey on system supported analytic technologies and applications (including deep learning, knowledge computing, social computing, and visualization), and summarizes the key roles of individual technologies in big data analysis and